 Caucasians - more than 3 times higher

-- Black Americans constitute more than 32% of all patients in the U.S. receiving dialysis for kidney failure, but only represent 13% of the overall U.S. population.
+- African Americans constitute more than 32% of all patients in the U.S. receiving dialysis for kidney failure, but only represent 13% of the overall U.S. population.

-- Additionally, 12.6% percent of all non-Hispanic black Americans over 20 years of age have diagnosed diabetes, compared with 7.1% of non-Hispanic white Americans.
+- Additionally, 12.6% percent of all African Americans over 20 years of age have diagnosed diabetes, compared with 7.1% of Caucasians.

-- The most common type of diabetes in black Americans is type 2 diabetes.
+- The most common type of diabetes in African Americans is type 2 diabetes.
 The risk factors for this type of diabetes include: family history, impaired glucose tolerance, diabetes during pregnancy, hyperinsulinemia and insulin resistance, obesity and physical inactivity.
-Black Americans with diabetes are more likely to develop complications of diabetes and to have greater disability from these complications than white Americans.
-Black Americans are also more likely to develop serious complications such as heart disease and strokes.
+African Americans with diabetes are more likely to develop complications of diabetes and to have greater disability from these complications than Caucasians.
+African Americans are also more likely to develop serious complications such as heart disease and strokes.